miroslavhybler/jet-tts/README.md

 # Jet Tts

-Jet Tts is a lightweight [Text to Speech](https://android-developers.googleblog.com/2009/09/introduction-to-text-to-speech-in.html)implementation with text highlight feature and basic UI in Jetpack Compose.
+Jet Tts is a lightweight [Text to Speech](https://android-developers.googleblog.com/2009/09/introduction-to-text-to-speech-in.html) implementation with additional features and basic UI in Jetpack Compose.

 ### Add queries block to `AndoridManifest.xml`